 Visit near Mosset with France This Way reviews

 ... or see ALL recommended places to visit in Pyrenees-Orientales

 Mosset is classified as a one of the most beautiful village in France (plus beau villages)

-- Massif du Canigou - grand site of france (19km)
+- Pic du Canigou: site of natural beauty (19km)

 The French version of this page is at Mosset (Francais)